Bruin-Dev/Intelygenz/ci-utils/README.md

 * `GRAFANA_USER_LOGIN`: List of user logins separated by commas to use as a login field in the process of creating them in the Grafana service related to the environment

-* `GRAFANA_USER_NAME`: List of user names separated by commas to use as an user name field in the process of creating them in the Grafana service related to the environment
+* `GRAFANA_USER_NAME`: List of user names separated by commas to use as a user name field in the process of creating them in the Grafana service related to the environment

-* `GRAFANA_USER_PASSWORD`: List of user password separated by commas to use as an user name field in the process of creating them in the Grafana service related to the environment
+* `GRAFANA_USER_PASSWORD`: List of user password separated by commas to use as a user password field in the process of creating them in the Grafana service related to the environment

+* `GRAFANA_USER_ROLE`: List of user roles separated by commas to use as a user role field in the process of creating them in the Grafana service related to the environment.
+Valid values are `viewer`, `editor` and `admin`

+* `GRAFANA_USER_COMPANY`: List of user companies separated by commas to use as a user company field in the process of creating them in the Grafana service related to the environment

->The number of elements that must have the variables `GRAFANA_USER_EMAIL`, `GRAFANA_USER_LOGIN`, `GRAFANA_USER_NAME` and `GRAFANA_USER_PASSWORD` must be the same, since it is necessary to have all the fields related to the users to be created to be able to do it.
+>The number of elements that must have the variables `GRAFANA_USER_EMAIL`, `GRAFANA_USER_LOGIN`, `GRAFANA_USER_NAME`, `GRAFANA_USER_PASSWORD`, `GRAFANA_USER_ROLE` and `GRAFANA_USER_COMPANY` must be the same, since it is necessary to have all the fields related to the users to be created to be able to do it.

 ## Script utils delete_environments_aws_resources <a name="script_utils-delete_environments_aws_resources"></a>